This is a 300-level blog post. If you need a rundown of Inbound Marketing 101, click here for a quick overview.

-It works by providing data, information, education, etc. that actually matterto your website’s visitor.
+It works by providing information and education that actually matters to your website’s visitor.

-All of that contributes to your overall inbound strategy.
+All of that contributes to your overall B2B inbound marketing strategy.

 Inbound avoids the annoying interruption marketing, at the very least.
 It can’t do much about bad employees or hackers, but it can give you the experience to handle an online emergency when one pops up.

 If you said “marketing reports,” you were right!
 (We would also accept "analytics," "data," "measurements," and other related terms as correct answers.
 A+.)

 CEOs value being able to show results to investors, their boards, and other important entities.
 The good news is: Inbound marketing is chock full of measurable information.

 The results of SEO and PPC marketing campaigns, social media efforts, blog posts, and more are easy to acquire and distribute.